Generic selectors

 The Trov

-The beautiful interior-friendly Buhera baskets uncover an ancient weaving tradition by the Buhera women who hail from the Manicaland Province of Zimbabwe.
-These functional baskets are typically woven by hand into organic shapes which lends a unique look to each piece.
+The beautiful, interior-friendly Buhera baskets at the TROV reveal an ancient weaving tradition by the Buhera women, who hail from the Manicaland Province of Zimbabwe.
+These functional baskets are typically woven by hand into organic shapes, which lends a unique look to each piece.

 Women weavers would often walk countless miles on foot in unfavourable conditions to find the right palm that’s suitable for harvest and use.
 The palm fibre is then stripped and boiled to soften for easier manipulation, and so the weaving process begins.